Help us improve your experience.

 3. OAuth Type—Select Azure from the drop-down list.

-4. OAuth Tenant ID—Enter the value from Directory (Tenant) ID you copied from the Azure application.
+4. OAuth Tenant ID—Enter the directory (tenant) ID that you copied from the Azure AD application.

-5. Domain Names—Enter the domain name, that is, the user's username (for example: username@domain.com).
+5. Domain Names—Enter the domain name, that is, the user's username (For example: username@domain.com).
 The domain name field examines incoming authentication requests, identifying the respective username and associated domain.
-After setting up the domain name for a connector, the connector can identify the Azure tenant it needs to communicate with.
+A connector uses the domain name that you set up to identify the Azure tenant the connector needs to communicate with.

-6. OAuth Client Credential (CC) Client id—Enter the Application (Client) ID of the registered Azure AD application.
+7. OAuth Client Credential (CC) Client id—Enter the application (client) ID of the registered application in Microsoft Entra admin center.

-7. OAuth Client Credential (CC) Client secret—Azure AD application secret.
-This is the value of the secret you created earlier from the Azure portal.
+8. OAuth Client Credential (CC) Client secret—Enter the application secret that you created earlier on the Azure portal.

-8. OAuth Resource Owner Password Credential (ROPC) Client id—Enter the Application (Client) ID of the registered Azure AD application.
+9. OAuth Resource Owner Password Credential (ROPC) Client id—Enter the application (client) ID of the registered Azure AD application.

 On the Juniper Mist portal, go to Monitoring > Insights > Client Events.